 Instead of being aimed at children who are picky eaters, this book is written for people who have spouses that are picky eaters—particularly men who don't like to eat a lot of vegetables.

-My kids are getting to that age that they eat most of what we like to eat, so I figured if the recipes appealed to my husband, they would likely appeal to the rest of us as well.
+My kids are getting to that age where they eat most of what we like to eat, so I figured if the recipes appealed to my husband, they would likely appeal to the rest of us as well.
 Since we're all trying to eat healthier these days, I decided this could be a good tool to have in my kitchen.

 I'm all for encouraging kids and adults alike to eat a variety of foods, and I definitely don't think that vegetables should be something that we have to "hide" to get our families to eat healthily.
-However, I also know that in reality everyone has certain foods that they may not like to eat, and often these are foods that are good for their health.
+However, I also know that in reality, everyone has certain foods that they may not like to eat, and often these are foods that are good for their health.

-Our Favourite Recipes So Far:
+Our Favourite Recipes So Far